USTC-SMRL/Agilent_Measurement_System/README.md

 The `Reference` folder is for some programming mannual provided by instrument manufacture.

-The ".m" files is the top directory is the measuring-progress-control program, using commands in the `Instrument_Command` in a certain manner and order for some general measurement purpose, an "amplitude v.s. frequency graph" for example.
+The ".m" files in the top directory are the measuring-progress-control programs, using commands in the `Instrument_Command` in a certain manner and order for some general measurement purpose, an "amplitude v.s. frequency graph" for example.